-Find an Experienced Real Estate Agent
+Find an Experience Real Estate Agent

 Consider Repairs and Improvements

 As your trusted real estate agent, we'll walk through your home and suggest any minor and major repairs that we see potential for.
 Don't forget to finish any unfinished you may have in your home.

 Value-boosting home improvements can include simple projects like painting your home (inside or outside), refinishing hardwood floors, fixing or replacing your roof or siding, doing some gardening or landscaping, resurfacing cabinets, or even performing minor kitchen and bathroom repairs.
 A few other projects that are a little more intensive but still simple include installing a new garage door or front door, updating or repairing your HVAC system, updating flooring, installing new hardware and fixtures, and replacing or resurfacing countertops.

 Pricing your home is harder than it sounds.
 Price it too high, and no buyers will be interested.
 Price it too low, and you'll risk losing out on maximizing your investment.
 Luckily, your trusted real estate agents have the right resources and local market knowhow to help you out.
 Request a neighborhood sold report and work with your agent to find the right listing price.

 You've likely already started packing things away box by box, but now is the time to take it up a notch.
 Start decluttering and moving out furniture, as well as deep cleaning every corner and crevice before potential buyers come through.

 Then, work with your agent to stage your home so that it is neat, welcoming, and depersonalized (allowing your buyers to picture their own personal touches in their potential new home).